kwongj/fastablasta/README.md

 14 = XML2 Blast output

 *NB.
-Previous versions used* `-subject` *instead of* `-db` *due to issues with directing BLAST to a custom database.
-This was not recommended by some due to issues with different expect-values from the traditional* `-db`, *although if looking for exact or near exact matches, it probably wouldn't have affected the results significantly.
-However, please check your previous results.
+This version uses* `-subject` *instead of* `-db` *due to issues with directing BLAST to a custom database.
+This was not recommended by some previously due to issues with different expect-values from the traditional* `-db`, *although if looking for exact or near exact matches, it probably won't affect the results significantly.
+However, please check your results.
 See this [blog post](http://blastedbio.blogspot.com.au/2012/05/blast-ingoring-search-space-size-for-e.html) for more information.*

 ## Bugs